 All measurements have inherent uncertainty.
 We therefore need to give some indication of the reliability of measurements and the uncertainties in the results calculated from these measurements.
 When processing your experimental results, a discussion of uncertainties should be included.
 When writing the conclusion to your lab report you should evaluate your experiment and its results in terms of the various types of errors.
 To better understand the outcome of experimental data an estimate of the size of the systematic errors compared to the random errors should be considered.
-Random errors are due to the accuracy of the equipment and systematic errors are due to how well the equipment was used or how well the experimental results, and a simple method for estimating experimental uncertainty when several types of measurements contribute to the final result.
+Random errors are due to the accuracy of the equipment and systematic errors are due to how well the equipment was used or how well the experiment was controlled.
+We will focus on the types of experimental uncertainty, the expression of experimental results, and a simple method for estimating experimental uncertainty when several types of measurements contribute to the final result.